gstawde/XMarksTheSpot/docs/expert_users/README.md

 1. Navigate to dev/xmts-docker
 2. Build the image: docker compose build
 3. Start the docker services: docker compose up -d
+4. Go to http://localhost:4000 to interact with the back-end.

 ## Back-end:
 1. Navigate to dev/backend.